 - List of Visa Applicants (optional, for the first trip I submitted this since I was with a group) - a list of visa applicants [link]

-- Proof of Income - income tax return (from Hasil), certified copy of bank statement, salary slip, certificate of employment with salary details.
+- Proof of Income - certified copy of bank statement (if you're with Maybank, print 3 months transaction history from Maybank2u and have it stamped in a branch), income tax return (from Hasil), salary slip, certificate of employment with salary details.
 It would be best to bring all possible proof of income you are ready to give them during the time you submit your application.

-- 1pc 2x2 Photo - Should be recently taken, 2in x 2in with white background.
+2x24.5cm x 4.5cm Photo - Should be recently taken, 2in4.5cm x 2in4.5cm with white background.
 You need to paste it onto the application form.

 - (OPTIONAL - might be asked from you) Proof of Residence in Kuala Lumpur - any government correspondence with your name and your current address would be good (I used a letter from Hasil and a copy of my tenancy agreement) [more details below]